cresset-template/cresset/README.md

 1. **MORE STARS**. _**No Contribution Without Appreciation!**_

+2. A method of building `Magma` from source would be appreciated.
+Currently, Cresset depends on the `magma-cudaXXX` package provided in the PyTorch channel of Anaconda.

-2. Only the latest versions has been tested rigorously.
+3. Bug reports are welcome.
+Only the latest versions has been tested rigorously.
-Please go to the discussions or raise an issue if there are any versions that do not build properly.
+Please raise an issue if there are any versions that do not build properly.
 However, please check that your host Docker, Docker Compose, and especially NVIDIA Driver are up-to-date before doing so.
-Note that some combinations of PyTorch version and CUDA environment may simply be impossible to build because of issues in the underlying source code.
+Also, note that some combinations of PyTorch version and CUDA environment may simply be impossible to build because of issues in the underlying source code.

-3. Translations into other languages and updates to existing translations are welcome.
+4. Translations into other languages and updates to existing translations are welcome.
 Please make a separate `LANG.README.md` file and create a PR.